DCrust369/Multiversos/README.md

 Relix is an **experimental hobby** focused on operating system internals and microkernel architecture.
 It started as an exercise in rewriting critical kernel components from C to **Zig**, and has since evolved into a robust codebase dominated by **Rust**.

-The goal of Relix is to explore how a "minimalist core" can manage hardware resources while maintaining strict memory safety and stability.
+The goal of VoidShield-Kernel is to explore how a "minimalist core" can manage hardware resources while maintaining strict memory safety and stability.

 ## 🛠 Tech Stack